Debugging Perl DBI

 die "No rows updated" if ($affected eq '0E0'); # trap no insert/update

-or turn RaiseError on and simple do:
+or turn RaiseError on and:

 $affected = $dbh->do(q/update test set a = 2 where a = 1/);